jadconnolly/Perple_X/README.md

 6) Return to the REPL (command-window) of julia by using the `<backspace>` button.

 ## 2. Using Perple_X from within julia
-You can call any of the Perple_X binaries directly from within julia; it'll set the correct path's for you.
+You can call any of the Perple_X binaries directly from within julia.
 For example, you can run `build` with:
 ```julia
 julia> using Perple_X_jll